 The students like to count backwards with me as they clean up and I can lengthen or reduce the clean up time based on how students are doing and how much time we have.

-To close, I put a student's paper on the document camera a project it on the SMART Board and have that student explain their work.
-I have the class read the equation using the words minus and equals.
+To close, I put two students' books on the document camera and project it on the SMARTBoard and have those student explain their work.
+I choose one student who clearly represented subtraction in their picture and wrote a correct equation and another student who used an alternative method.
 I mention positive things noticed during centers as well as something that needs to be better next time.